mockillo/sofa/documentation/README.md

 The reason why the evaluator is special is because of it's external dependencies.
 It is highly dependant on external state.
 So what I did to test this was specify a SOFAScript in the test, and write down test s where I checked for what I expected I would get back based on the current state of the simulation.
 Also, the evaluator is based off of a whole lot of generated code and the ANTLR4 library.

-I discovered quite quickly that I had a plethora of bugs in the Evaluator that I did not notice while viewing the simulation.
+I then discovered quite quickly that I had a plethora of bugs in the Evaluator that I did not notice while viewing the simulation.

 However, the first, and by far largest problem, I noticed when I wanted to start writing my tests was how strict I had been on access modifiers in my classes.
 Following good standards and setting all private members to be just that made them all inaccessible to the unit tests.

 I discussed this matter a lot with the resident test nerd at informatics (Masters student Baste Nesse Buanes).
 He presented the solution I went with to circumvent this problem, by making all private members I needed to access from my tests into protected members, and placing my tests in the same package as the class I want to test.

+Granted, you can avoid this by using reflections in java, but without going into detail about that whole ordeal we decided that the above approach was the better of the options available.

 The second and third problem go a bit hand in hand, and that is hidden state and a few way too long methods.
 The CharacterActor was by far the primary culprit in this case, and specifically the draw()-method we overwrite from libGDX: